13thdemarch/b660m-aorus-pro-hackintosh/README.md

 ## Credit
 * Apple for macOS.
 * Acidanthera Team for OpenCore Bootloader and many Kernel Extensions.
-* MaLd0n and Olarila Team for hints for Alder Lake patches and config.
 * b00t0x for his amazing job with CpuTopologyRebuild.

 ## Support